Tutorial 3: HMC Interface¶

 Create a new model¶

 Start Matlab and open Simulink (either by typing ‘simulink’ on the Matlab command line, or by clicking on the Simulink icon in the taskbar).
-A template is provided for this tutorial with a pre-created HMC reordering function, SKARAB XSG core config or platform block, Xilinx System Generator block and a 40GbE yellow block.
-Get a copy of this template and save it.
-Make sure the SKARAB XSG_core_config_block or platform block is configured for:
+A template is provided for this tutorial with a pre-created HMC reordering function, SKARAB XSG core config or platform block, Xilinx System Generator block and a 40GbE yellow block (required for communication with the board).
+Get a copy of this template and save it as a new design in the directory in which you are saving your tutorial models.
+Within this design, make sure the SKARAB XSG_core_config_block or platform block is configured for: